MadalinTheGrey/ReadsProfiler/README.md

 # ReadsProfiler
 Client-server application which simulates an online library from which users can download books and give ratings to the ones they've read.
+It uses I/O multiplexing for the server as well as SQLite for the database.

 Features:
  - Search